KineticNet: Deep learning a transferable kinetic energy functional for orbital-free density functional theory: Appendix

 In KS-DFT one can write the electron density in the basis of atomic basis functions using the molecular orbital coefficients $m_{i\nu}$:

 For two electron systems, there is only one molecular orbital, hence the first sum disappears.
 Thus, the two expressions for the density are equal for $m_{1\nu}=c_{\nu}$.

-\section{Atomic Contributions}
+\subsection{Atomic Contributions}

 The atomic contributions have been calculated using either restricted or restricted open-shell KS-DFT at the BLYP/cc-pVDZ level of theory.
-An `atomic' initial guess was used, as implemented in the pyscf package.
-The convergence tolerance was set to $10^{-6}$ and a grid level of 2 was used.
+An ``atomic'' initial guess was used, as implemented in the pyscf package.
+The convergence tolerance was set to $10^{-4}$ hartree and a grid level of 2 was used.
 Symmetry was employed to remove directional bias.
 The usage of symmetry ensures separation w.r.t.~angular momentum.
 This allows the following procedure for spherical symmetrization of p type orbitals: First the MO coefficients and energies are averaged weighted by their occupation.
 Next the electrons in p-orbitals are evenly distributed over all three p-orbitals.
 As this procedure has only been implemented for p type orbitals only elements up to Neon can be used.

+Using these atomic contributions should not introduce any systematic error as we train our models to predict the correct difference between the full quantity minus the atomic contribution and can thus be used to predict the correct total quantity.

-\section{Model Hyperparameters}
+\subsection{Model Hyperparameters}

-In Table \ref{tab:hyperparams}, we list the model hyperparameters we use.
-All models employ $L=5$ atom-atom interaction layers.
-In general, we choose the number of features per order $l$ such that approximately the same number of floats are used for each $l$.
+We use identical hyperparameters for our model for the kinetic energy and for the kinetic potential.
+Our models employ $L=5$ atom-atom interaction layers.
+We choose the number of features per order $l$ such that approximately the same number of floats are used for each $l$.
+For the encoder and decoder, we use features of type (40, 14, 8, 6, 4) (i.e.~40 scalars, 14 vectors, 8 $l=2$ tensors and so on), for all layers in-between features of type (101, 34, 20, 14, 11).
+We use a radial basis consisting of 32 functions for the encoder and decoder, and 16 functions for the atom-atom interaction layers.